 The theory content accounts for 60% of the qualification.
-Lessons are designed to be interactive and engaging with 'active learning' used for a number of topic areas.
+Lessons are designed to be interactive and engaging with 'active learning' used for several topic areas.

-Component 1: Physical factors affecting performance (Exam 1hr).
+Component 1: Physical factors affecting performance (Exam 1 hour).
 Topics: Anatomy and Physiology, Movement Analysis, Physical Training, and use of data in these areas.

-Component 2: Socio-cultural issues and sports psychology (Exam 1hr).
+Component 2: Socio-cultural issues and sports psychology (Exam 1 hour).
 Topics: Health, Fitness and wellbeing, Sports Psychology, Socio-cultural influences, and use of data in these areas.